VICTORIOUS villagers spoke of their pride as Dorset’s rural communities were celebrated.

 The Echo-backed awards include the Best Kept Village which has been organised by Dorset Community Action since 1987.

-While it recognises rural communities which are clean and tidy, it has also proved to be a catalyst for the improvement of facilities and village life as it encourages people to take pride and raise standards.
+While it recognises rural communities which are clean and tidy, it has also proved to be a catalyst for the improvement of facilities and village life as it encourages people to take pride and

 Best large village was won by Winfrith Newburgh which delighted parish councillor Ruth Evans and clerk Mandy Stephens.